TheArctesian/ERC-721Example/README.md

 # ERC-721Example
+## Node

+I'm going to use moralis as I think it is the best framework for developing dapps

+## IPFS
 First go to the [IPFS website](https://docs.ipfs.io/install/command-line/#official-distributions) and follow the install steps.
 I'm using arch btw so can install from the AUR with yay or aurman
 ```
 yay go-ipfs